+Transacti on Va ılue (millions of Canadian dollars) 2021 2020 Included in cost of merchandise inventories sold Inventory purchases from a subsidiary of Weston ^(vi) \$ 541 \$ 624 Inventory sold to a subsidiary of Weston 1 1 Inventory purchases from a related party (i) 32 41 Operating income Transactions with Weston and Wittington Cost sharing agreements with Weston (ii) \$ 54 \$ 47 Net administrative services provided by Weston (iii) 19 18 Lease of office space from a subsidiary of Wittington 3 Transactions with Choice Properties Lease payments to Choice Properties ^(iv) \$ 751 \$ 733 Property management and other administration fees paid to Choice Properties 1 Lease surrender payments paid to Choice Properties 2 Site intensification payments received from Choice Properties ^(v) (2) (1)
-(i) Associated British Foods plc is a related party by virtue of a common director of such entity's parent company and Wittington.
-Total balance outstanding owing to Associated British Foods plc as at January 2, 2021 was \$2 million (December 28, 2019 - \$2 million).

-(ii) The Company and Weston have each entered into certain contracts with third parties for administrative and corporate services, including telecommunication services and IT related matters on behalf of itself and the related party.
-Through cost sharing agreements that have been established between the Company and Weston concerning these costs, the Company has agreed to be responsible to Weston for the Company's proportionate share of the total costs incurred.

-(iii) The Company and Weston have entered into an agreement whereby certain administrative services are provided by one party to the other.
-The services to be provided under this agreement include those related to commodity management, pension and benefits, tax, medical, travel, information systems, risk management, treasury, certain accounting and control functions and legal.
+- (i) Associated British Foods plc is a related party by virtue of a common director of such entity's parent company and Wittington.
+Total balance outstanding owing to Associated British Foods plc as at January 1, 2022 was \$1 million (January 2, 2021 - \$2 million). - (ii) The Company and Weston have each entered into certain contracts with third parties for administrative and corporate services, including telecommunication services and IT related matters on behalf of itself and the related party.
+Through cost sharing agreements that have been established between the Company and Weston concerning these costs, the Company has agreed to be responsible to Weston for the Company's proportionate share of the total costs incurred. - (iii) The Company and Weston have entered into an agreement whereby certain administrative services are provided by one party to the other.
+The services to be provided under this agreement include those related to commodity management, pension and benefits, information systems, risk management, treasury, certain accounting functions and legal.
 Payments are made quarterly based on the actual costs of providing these services.
 Where services are provided on a joint basis for the benefit of the Company and Weston together, each party pays the appropriate proportion of the costs.
-Fees paid under this agreement are reviewed each year by the Audit Committee.

-(iv) During 2020, lease payments paid to Choice Properties included base rent of \$515 million (2019 - \$526 million) and operating expenses of \$218 million (2019 - \$210 million).

-- (v) During 2020, the Company received site intensification payments from Choice Properties of \$1 million (2019 \$5 million).
+Fees paid under this agreement are reviewed each year by the Audit Committee. - (iv) During 2021, lease payments paid to Choice Properties included base rent of \$528 million (2020 \$515 million) and operating expenses of \$223 million (2020 - \$218 million). - (v) During 2021, the Company received site intensification payments from Choice Properties of \$2 million (2020 \$1 million).
 Included in certain investment properties sold to Choice Properties is excess land with development potential.
 Choice Properties will compensate the Company, over time, with site intensification payments, as Choice Properties pursues development, intensification or redevelopment of such excess lands.
-The payments the Company receives are calculated in accordance with a payment grid, set out in the Strategic Alliance Agreement, that takes into account the region, market ranking and type of use for the property. - (vi) During 2020, the Company disposed of one development property to Choice Properties for proceeds of \$8 million (2019 \$59 million).
-The proceeds were equivalent to the carrying amount of the property (2019 gain of \$7 million).
+The payments the Company receives are calculated in accordance with a payment grid, set out in the Strategic Alliance Agreement, that takes into account the region, market ranking and type of use for the property. - (vi) In 2021, Weston completed the sale of the Weston Foods business comprised of the fresh, frozen and ambient bakery businesses.
+The sale of the fresh and frozen business was completed on December 10, 2021 and the ambient business on December 29, 2021, at which time Weston Foods no longer met the criteria for a related party.
+As a result, the Company has reflected all transactions with Weston Foods until the dates of sale.
+In addition, upon closing of each of these sales, the Company entered into a supply agreement with the purchasers of each of those businesses

-(vii) Comparative figures have been restated to conform with current year presentation.